a421loop/Resonate-Data-Lab-Research-Journal/Journal Entries.md

 **Reflections From the Walk: Recording on the Zoom Handy Recorder**
 - **Recorder In Hand** : Its really strange walking around with a recorder, its like a statement to people around you that are you witnessing to immortalise their every move.
 - **Recorder in Pocket**: It feels like I am intruding on anyone who decides to talk to me.
 It was hard turning it off before someone talks and then I had to delete the whole recording.
 But personally, I feel safer having it in my pocket that outside.

+**Switch To Markdown**
+- I have been wanting to get faster at md and I figured its best to switch to it.
+This way, I'll get more github practice and write my documentation in a consistent format.